zandax online course logo

 Dealing with the demands of human resources

-Tips from ZandaX on how to improve your recruitment process, and how to make sure you recruit the right person for the role you need to fill
+Tips from ZandaX on how to improve your recruitment process, and make sure you recruit the right people for the roles you need to fill.

 Article author: Sam Carr